Zasilkovna/WooCommerce/README.md

 ## Email Templates and Shortcodes

 The plugin provides shortcodes that can be used in WooCommerce email templates to display Packeta-related information.
-All shortcodes require the `order_id` parameter to work.

 ### Basic Shortcodes